kestra-io/docs/content/docs/06.enterprise/scim.md

 https://your_kestra_host/api/v1/your_tenant/integrations/integration_id/scim/v2
 ```

-And the secret token will be a long string of characters that you will use to authenticate requests from Microsoft Entra ID to Kestra.
+The Secret Token will be a long string (ca. 200 characters) that will authenticate requests from Microsoft Entra ID to Kestra.

 ::alert{type="info"}
 Note that you can disable or completely remove the SCIM Integration at any time.
 When an integration is disabled, all incoming requests for that integration endpoint will be rejected.

-At first, disable the integration to configure your Microsoft Entra ID integration in the Azure portal, and then enable it once the configuration is complete.
+At first, you can disable the integration to configure your Microsoft Entra ID integration in the Azure portal, and then enable it once the configuration is complete.
 ![scim3](/docs/enterprise/scim3.png)
 ::